-System Variable: [] F R
+System Variable: IF R

 Computations using 128-bit decimal numbers require twice as much space for storage, and run more than an order of magnitude more slowly on platforms which do not provide hardware support for the type.
-At this time, hardware support is only available from IBM (Power chips starting with the "P6", and recent "z" series mainframes).
+At this time, hardware support is only available from IBM (POWER 6 chips onwards, and recent "z" series mainframes).
 Even with hardware support, a slowdown of a factor of 4 can be expected.
 For this reason, Dyalog allows users to decide whether they need the higher-precision decimal representation, or prefer to stay with the faster and smaller binary representation.

-A new system variable $\Box FR$ (for Floating-point Representation) can be set to the value 645 (the installed default) to indicate 64-bit binary FP, or 1287 for 128-bit decimal FP.
+The system variable $\Box FR$ (for Floating-point Representation) can be set to the value 645 (the installed default) to indicate 64-bit binary FP, or 1287 for 128-bit decimal FP.
 The default value of $\Box FR$ is configurable.